Inflectra/rapise-powerpack/SelectBrowserTab/README.md

 # SelectBrowserTab

-This function saves allows switching between several concurrent browser Tabs.
+This function allows switching between several concurrent browser Tabs.
 The function assumes that tabs are already open in the browser.

 ## Usage